2022-Spring-NYU-DevOps-Shopcarts/shopcarts/README.md

     GET    on /shopcarts: returns all of the shopcarts.

+    GET    on /shopcarts?item-id=x: return all shopcarts containing the item with item id equal to x

     GET    on /shopcarts/<user-id>: returns items in <user-id> shopcart.

     DELETE on /shopcarts/<user-id>: deletes <user-id> shopcart.